 We are often asked which camera is best for a photo booth.
 Canon cameras have very good live view quality, an important attribute for photo booths.
 The models below are not the only cameras you can use.
 Many older Canon DSLR cameras work very well.
-This table lists the cameras you can use with DSLR Remote Pro 3.10.
+You can find a button linking to a list of the cameras you can use with Breeze DLSR Remote Pro here.

 At the time of writing* (May 2018) we believe the ultimate photo booth camera is ….. the new (mirrorless) Canon EOS M50.